typhoon-hil/pytest-typhoon-polarion/README.md

 ## Pytest plugin for integration with Siemens Polarion

 This plugin is part of [pytest framework](https://docs.pytest.org/) integration with Siemens Polarion developed by Typhoon HIL.
-Developed on top of [an open-source Polarion project](https://pypi.org/project/polarion/).
+Developed on top of [an open-source Polarion project](https://pypi.org/project/polarion/). **Developed using Siemens Polarion ALM 2304 version**.

 On Polarion struct the template used was ``Agile Software Project (Product and Release Backlogs, Sprint Management, Quality Assurance, Builds)``.
 On this template is possible to write ``Test Cases`` and also to create ``Test Runs`` with the tests case selected.